ATM006/iot_notebook/chapter1.md

 ## Kaa

-Kaa：Kaa is a free, open-source IoT platform for building, managing, and integrating connected devices with the Internet of Things.
+Kaa is a free, open-source IoT platform for building, managing, and integrating connected devices with the Internet of Things.

 Website：[https://www.kaaproject.org/overview/](https://www.kaaproject.org/overview/)